LeBaoDang/LeBaoDang/README.md

 - 👋 Hi, I’m @LeBaoDang
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning Java and Database,...
-- 📫 you can contact me via facebook
+- 📫 You can contact me via facebook

 <!---
 LeBaoDang/LeBaoDang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.